 - Costs of hiring someone to help you with chores after you return home

 Costs for items other than what we have listed here also could be reimbursed in a case like this.

-We will attempt to help you receive additional awards for these long term changes to your quality of life.
+Our car accident lawyers will attempt to help you receive additional awards for these long-term changes to your quality of life.

-We Are Ready To Represent Your Interests Versus the Insurance Company
+Our Indianapolis Uninsured Motorist Car Accident Lawyers Are Ready to Represent Your Interests Versus the Insurance Company

 After this type of accident, the insurance company may contact you, offering a settlement amount.
 However, you may believe your injuries are more serious than the insurer thinks, and you may believe you deserve a larger settlement amount.

 You do not have to accept the first settlement offer you receive.
 You have the right to negotiate.
 With the Sevenish Law Firm, P.C. on your side, you will have an ally against the insurer.